Dell says to invest $125 billion in China over five years

 Marius Haas, Dell's president of enterprise solutions, told Reuters in an interview after those tie-ups that partnering was the way to operate in China and the company had become much more aggressive with that strategy.

-Dell ranked third in global PC shipments in the second quarter after Lenovo Group Ltd (0992.HK) and Hewlett-Packard Co (HPQ.N), according to research firm International Data Corp.
+Dell ranked third in global PC shipments in the second quarter after Lenovo Group Ltd and Hewlett-Packard Co, according to research firm International Data Corp. (bit.ly/1Or2UW4)

 (Reporting By Yimou Lee; Editing by Anne Marie Roantree and Raju Gopalakrishnan)